robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 **Typical use cases:**

-- Logging in with specific user credentials.
 - Setting up test data unique to the test|task.
+- Distinguishing keywords of a test
 - Executing preparation steps to navigate to the feature under test.

 **Example of defining a default Test|Task Setup in the suite settings and overriding on test case:**